-In addition, Change from Baseline in the Investigator's Global Assessment Score, will be analyzed using a one-way analysis of variance (ANOVA).
-Planned pairwise comparisons of each dose group with Vehicle will be made within the ANOVA model using LSMeans and the pooled error term, with no alpha adjustment for multiple comparisons.
-An analysis of covariance (ANCOVA) with baseline average IGA score as the covariate will be used if it yields greater sensitivity than the ANOVA model.
+In addition, mean change from Baseline IGA will be analyzed using an analysis of variance (ANOVA) model.
+The first model contrasts will be separate evaluations of the effect of each active group vs. vehicle.
+Additional contrasts will be performed comparing pooled active treatment groups vs. vehicle and comparing the two active treatment groups.
+Contrasts will be made within the ANOVA model using LSMeans and the appropriate pooled error term, with no alpha adjustment for multiple comparisons.
+An analysis of covariance (ANCOVA) model with baseline average IGA score as the covariate will be used if it yields greater sensitivity than the ANOVA model.